Why the UK is adding folic acid to flour

 At Good in Bread, we spend our days nurturing sourdough starters, letting dough rise slowly, and chasing that perfect crust.
 But lately, we’ve had a new topic bubbling up in the bakery — folic acid fortification in flour.

-If you’ve heard that all UK flour might soon contain added folic acid and wondered “Is that a good thing?”, let’s break it down (without breaking our crust).
+So, if you’ve heard that all UK flour might soon contain added folic acid and wondered, “Is that a good thing or not?”, let’s break it down (without breaking our crust).

 What is folic acid and why add it to flour?